willemw12/xmltv2rss/README.md

 # xmltv2rss

-Generate an RSS feed from an XMLTV (tvguide) listing.
+Generate an RSS feed from an XMLTV TV listing.

 ## Dependency